 In January 2017, an accounting update was issued which simplifies the process for determining the amount of goodwill impairment.
-This accounting update is required to be adopted for reporting periods beginning after December 15, 2019, with early adoption permitted.
-We have adopted this standard as of January 1, 2017 and do not expect that it will have any effect on the conclusions reached in our periodic goodwill impairment assessment.
+We adopted this standard as of January 1, 2017 and it did not have any effect on the conclusions reached in our periodic goodwill impairment assessment.

-In March 2017, an accounting update was issued which requires service cost for defined benefit pension and postretirement plans be reported in the same line item or items as other compensation costs arising from services rendered by the pertinent employees during the period.
+In March 2017, an accounting update was issued which requires that service cost for defined benefit pension and postretirement plans be reported in the same line item or items as other compensation costs arising from services rendered by the pertinent employees during the period.
 Additionally, the other components of net benefit cost are required to be presented in the income statement separately from the service cost component and outside a subtotal of income from operations.
 This accounting update is effective for reporting periods beginning after December 15, 2017.
-We expect that the principal effect of adopting this standard will be to reclassify a portion of our pension and postretirement costs to Other income/expense.
+We expect that the principal effect of adopting this standard will be to reclassify a portion of our pension and postretirement costs to Other expense/(income).